wazuh/wazuh-chef/cookbooks/wazuh_agent/README.md

 You can use any of the quoted attributes, as stated in the previous example.
 Flags options must be set to "true" or "false".

-### Attributes

-The ``attributes`` folder contains all the default configuration files in order to generate ossec.conf file.

-Check ['ossec.conf']( https://documentation.wazuh.com/3.x/user-manual/reference/ossec-conf/index.html) documentation to see all configuration sections.

 ### Recipes